nreth01/MyCryptoBot/README.md

 # MyCryptoBot
-The Bot trades crypto 24/7 on a Raspberry Pi 4
+Crypto Trading Bot working 24/7 on a Raspberry Pi 4

 ## Setup: